smclacke/minishell/notes_saar.md

 tokenise based on quotes, spaces and meta characters

 so since quotes and spaces are meta in linux shell, just tokenise metas...

+!!!! remember Djoyke needs to handle absolute paths, and relatives !!!! specify if double or single quotes by, maybe, token for single, token for double.. or is that part of the parsing tree?